checkout/frames-android/README.md

             .setDefaultBillingCountry(Locale.UK)  // the parameter needs to be a Locale country object
 ```

-If you collected the customers name and you would like to pre-populate it in the billing details, you can use the following:
+If you collected the customer name and you would like to pre-populate it in the billing details, you can use the following:
 ```java
    mPaymentForm = findViewById(R.id.checkout_card_form);
         mPaymentForm